jamesnyika/mini-snow-course/chap6/README.md

  An alternative method for modifying forms is to use the layout manager.
 You can access this from any form by right clicking (on Mac it is ctrl-click) to show a menu.
 Select Form Layout and you get a screen like this:

+ First select Form layout

  ![Sample Form Designer](https://github.com/jamesnyika/motivf-snow/blob/master/chap6/images/FormLayout1.png)

+ ---
+ Then make changes to the form

  ![Sample Form Designer](https://github.com/jamesnyika/motivf-snow/blob/master/chap6/images/FormLayout2.png)

+ For more information on this, review the form design section of  your reference books.

 ---